abenhamdine/perfLogger/README.md

 In the summary, the number of times a code exceed the level is displayed in the last column.

+By default, a criticity time of 10ms is set for all the tags.
 The method setLevel() allows to set a specific criticity level for a given tag.

 For example,